RedisLabs/redislabs-docs/content/rs/installing-upgrading/install/customize-install-directories.md

 aliases: /rs/installing-upgrading/customize-install-directories/
 ---

-When you install Redis Enterprise Software on Red Hat Enterprise Linux versions 7, 8, or 9, you can customize the installation directories.
+When you install Redis Enterprise Software on Red Hat Enterprise Linux, you can customize the installation directories.

 The files are installed in the `redislabs` directory located in the path that you specify.